lucified/lucify-component-builder/README.md

 `lucify-component-builder` includes by default the configuration for Lucify's different environments.
 The environment to be used is defined by the environment variable `LUCIFY_ENV`.
 Valid enviroments are `test`, `production` and `development`.

-`lucify-deploy` should always be run with the AWS credentials.
+`lucify-deploy` should always be run with the AWS credentials appropriate for the current `LUCIFY_ENV`.

 Any of the configuration can be overridden by using [options](https://github.com/lucified/lucify-component-builder/blob/master/API.md).